Ministries & Volunteering

 We recruit volunteer hosts to replenish cups, cream, etc. and to clean up at about 11:30a.m.
 You can sign up in the Cloister, or by contacting the Church Office.

-Men’s Prayer Breakfast gathers at 8 a.m. on the third Saturday of each month from September through May for hearty food, great fellowship, and prayer.
+Men’s Prayer Breakfast gathers at 8 a.m. on the second Saturday of each month from September through May for hearty food, great fellowship, and prayer.

 Each year brings a number of opportunities for us to share dinner or a special reception together.
 For example, we have a reception following parish Confirmations and after special events.